-Enzyme replacement therapy, or ERT, is the only approved form of treatment that addresses the root cause of Pompe disease.
+Enzyme replacement therapy, or ERT, is an approved form of treatment that addresses the root cause of Pompe disease.
 As the term suggests, ERT involves therapeutic administration of a version of the enzyme that is deficient in people with Pompe disease.
 While ERT is not a cure, it can slow the progression of the disease.

 As each person may respond differently to a given treatment, there is no standard timeline for how soon a therapy starts to work.
 In clinical trials, ERT has been shown to improve walking ability and respiratory function in late-onset Pompe patients within about three months of starting treatment.
 In infantile-onset Pompe, ERT lowered levels of disease biomarkers indicative of muscle damage and glycogen excess within six months of starting treatment.